 Abi writes about science, society, the sea, and everything in between.
 She grew from the limestone of Yorkshire, England, up towards rain-swollen clouds, cultivating a healthy appreciation of the sun — and an eye for stories untold.
 Abi followed a fascination with science first to Sheffield, England, to pursue a BSc in Zoology.
 But after studying the behaviour of creatures from pufferfish to hermit crabs, she realized that she was less a scientist than a writer.

 She pursued this calling across the Atlantic Ocean and graduated with a master’s degree in journalism from the University of British Columbia.
 Abi’s journalism has taken her from the coastline of B.C. to the shores of Senegal and The Gambia.
-She now lives in Ottawa and enjoys collaborating with colleagues, editors, writers, cartographers, illustrators and knowledge keepers as part of her role at Canadian Geographic.
+She now lives in Ottawa and enjoys collaborating with colleagues, editors, writers, cartographers, photographers, illustrators and knowledge keepers as part of her role at Canadian Geographic.